Why Would a Child Need a Heart Transplant?

 Success

-Transplant patients are at risk for infection, and the development of lymphoproliferative disorders (a form of cancer) because of these medications.
+Transplant patients are at risk for infection and the development of lymphoproliferative disorders (a form of cancer) because of their medications.
 Rejection may also occur.
-The dosage of medicines must be changed at times based on blood tests infection or cancer, or rejection.
-Close follow up with the transplant team is needed.
+The dosage of medicines must be changed at times based on blood tests, infection or cancer, or rejection.
+Close follow-up with the transplant team is needed.
 It is not unusual for patients to come back to the hospital often for these assessments.
 Patients who have received a transplant must be followed in a medical center with heart transplant cardiologists.

-An aggressive form of coronary artery disease has also been described in transplanted hearts that may represent a form of chronic rejection.
+An aggressive form of coronary artery disease has also been seen in transplanted hearts that may represent a form of chronic rejection.
 This is the most common reason for re-transplantation.

 Patients may undergo re-transplantation if the transplanted heart starts to fail.
-Repeat transplants, however, do not always do as well as the first donor heart.
+Repeat transplants are possible, but they do not always do as well as the first donor heart.
 If a re-transplant is needed, the patient and family must have another evaluation.
 Some patients may not qualify for a re-transplant due to medical or social reasons.

 Locations Close to Home